 His current company, Ace Hotel Group, is a branded operating company that re-envisions the traditional hotel model, enhancing the value of properties through an innovative and locally inspired approach to design and development.
 Through custom-tailored branding, design, and programming, Ace brings new life to challenged properties in emerging locations and seamless integration to new construction.
 They tap into the authenticity of a property or location, with an emphasis on narrative and visual identity.

 At HD NextGen Forum, HD annually presents the Wave of the Future awards—an honor reserved for designers, architects, owners, and brand executives who are young enough to be considered visionary, but tested enough to be considered accomplished.
 Here are the 2021 honorees.

 HD NextGen Forum is an invitation-only event.
-Registration for the 2021 event is now open.
-Once you receive your code, please register below.
+Registration for the 2022 event is not yet open.